econ122-f25/github-classroom-for-students/README.md

         2. Type `gitcreds::gitcreds_set()` and paste your PAT when prompted.
         3. Check that it worked by inputting `gitcreds::gitcreds_set()` This will allow you to connect to GitHub from RStudio in the next step.

-6. **Setup a new repository and make sure you can connect to it via RStudio** (https://happygitwithr.com/rstudio-git-github.html).
+6. **Set up a new repository and make sure you can connect to it via RStudio** (https://happygitwithr.com/rstudio-git-github.html).
 You can ignore some of the items in 12.1 because we will skip Connecting directly to GitHub.
 We will always access GitHub via RStudio in this class.

     **Note: If you would like visual aids see https://book.cds101.com/how-to-stage-commit-and-push-to-github-using-rstudio-server.html**

 **Congratulations!
-You've succesfully setup all the software we need for the course!**
+You've succesfully set up all the software we need for the course!**

 7. **(Optional) Read some Git basics** (https://happygitwithr.com/git-intro.html)